-- 2. Go to Advanced > Guest Network.
-Locate the Wireless section. - 3.
-Create a guest network as needed. - 1) Tick the Enable checkbox for the 2.4GHz or 5GHz wireless network. - 2) Customize the SSID.
+- 2. Go to Basic > Guest Network or Advanced > Guest Network. - 3.
+Create a guest network as needed. - 1) Tick the Enable checkbox for the 2.4GHz/5GHz wireless network. - 2) Customize the SSID.
 Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Select the Security type and customize your own password.
 If No security is selected, no password is needed to access your guest network.